svrana/fusilly/README.md

 ### Other

-In a monorepo there may be many BUILD files.
+In a monorepo there may be many BUILD.fs files.
 To locate them all, fusilly will look through your project for each one.
 Fusilly must first locate your project root.
 It will scan up the directory tree for a .git directory or the existence of a .fusilly.toml file.
 If you do not use git, place an empty .fusilly.toml file